MA 421: Linear Programming And Optimization Techniques

 -

-Occasionally, due to unexpected events, there is a need for online
+Occasionally, due to unexpected events, there might be a need for online

 meetings and lectures.
 These will be conducted in